Writing a Family History

 Through examples, discussion, short writing exercises and constructive feedback, you will gain a feel for the writing style, characters, description and narrative development of your family story in a warm and participatory environment.

-Next dates: 4 August and 15 September.
+Next date: 15 September.
 Cost £150.
 Discounts available for 2 or more bookings.

 Frequently Asked Questions